HERA-Team/direct_optimal_mapping/README.md

 opt_map.set_k_psf(radius_deg=50, calc_k=False)
 ```

 where it sets up the range of the PSF.
-Note: K_PSF is not calculated here since
+The indices of the selected pixels are saved in `opt_map.idx_psf_in`.
-the `calc_k` flag is set as `False`, which saves memory.
+Note: K_PSF is not calculated here since the `calc_k` flag is set as `False`, which saves memory.

 After the previous preparations, the A matrix can be calculated via: